Jakayus/StrayToots/README.md

 The following steps are needed to successfully run the app:

 1. Clone, Fork, or Download the project for personal use
 2. Create a copy of the "TokensExample.plist" file and rename it to "Tokens.plist" (spelling is important so that you don't accidentally commit your token to the repo)
 3. Copy/Paste your personal Access Token to the file
 4. Compile and Run "Stray Toots" for the companion iPhone app
 5. Compile and Run "Stray Toots Watch App" for the Watch App (which will have the Toots)

 # Personal Note

 This README, and it's project, is a continual work in progress.
-Although there are good Swift Package Managers that can make some of these tasks much easier, I wanted to initially make sure I understand basic networking concepts and can read and understand API documentation.
+Although there are good Swift Package Managers that can make some of these tasks much easier, I wanted to initially make sure I understand some basic networking concepts and can read and understand API documentation.
 I also want to start Toot-ing as much as I Tweet.

-Update July 2023 - making this project Open Source so that others can contribute if they would like, as I unable to fully work this and provide due diligence to the project at this time.
+Update July 2023 - making this project Open Source in case others would like to learn from it or develop it into something else, as I don't have the personal bandwidth to properly support it for a while.

-This Project is covered by the MIT License.
+** This Project is covered by the MIT License. **